 This is a very attractive bottle that adds a distinctive look to a fragrance collection.

 The blend of mint and vanilla notes make Versace Eros appropriate for daytime use.
 While it is certainly a masculine scent, it is on the lighter end of the spectrum.
-Albeit light, it is strongly scented, so I would recommend using care when wearing it to work or in other professional situations to ensure that it is not overwhelming.
+Though light, it has a strong scent, so be careful if you decide to wear it to work or in other professional situations.
+Make sure not to over-apply.

 With a clean, fresh, and sweet scent, Versace Eros is best suited for warmer times of the year.
 It does have a fairly significant sillage, so wearing it on steaming hot days is not ideal.